rstudio/shiny/revdep/cran.md

 ## revdepcheck results

-We checked 1213 reverse dependencies (1201 from CRAN + 12 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1221 reverse dependencies (1208 from CRAN + 13 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 3 new problems
+ * We saw 2 new problems
- * We failed to check 15 packages
+ * We failed to check 16 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* idiogramFISH
-  checking installed package size ...
-NOTE

-* iheatmapr
+* EgoCor
-  checking installed package size ...
-NOTE
+  checking running R code from vignettes ...
+ERROR

-* polmineR
+* mxfda
   checking installed package size ...
 NOTE

 ### Failed to check